FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/facilitator_guide_template.md

 [_metadata_:author]:- "Skills4EOSC T2.3"
-[_metadata_:title]:- "Training Fascilitator Guide"
+[_metadata_:title]:- "Training Facilitator Guide"
-[_metadata_:tags]:- "FAIR-by-Design learning materials, FAIR learning objects, fascilitator guide template"
+[_metadata_:tags]:- "FAIR-by-Design learning materials, FAIR learning objects, facilitator guide template"

-# Training Fascilitator Guide
+# Training Facilitator Guide

 The purpose of this document is to include all necessary information regarding the preparation and planning of the training.